FraunhoferIOSB/FROST-Server/README.md

 ### Compiling

+1. Checkout the project from github: `git clone https://github.com/FraunhoferIOSB/SensorThingsServer.git`
-1. Go to the project root (The top-most directory with a pom.xml)
+2. Go to the project root (The top-most directory with a pom.xml) `cd SensorThingsServer`
+3. Init the submodules `git submodule init`
+4. Update the submodules `git submodule update`
-2. Give the command `mvn clean install`
+5. Give the command `mvn clean install`
    This should build the war file in `SensorThingsServer/target/`